-Figure 14 shows that the gap in average earnings between the entirely urban county group and the other three county groups continues to increase.
+Figure 14 shows that the gap in average earnings between the entirely urban county group and the other three county groups continues to exist.
 In the entirely rural county group, earnings experienced a significant increase between 2011 and 2013, largely due to the sharp rise in farm incomes, but that growth has dropped off considerably since then.

-Currently, average earnings in the entirely rural county group are 61% of average earnings for the state, while average earnings in the town/rural group and the urban/town/rural mixed group are 71% and 77% respectively.
+Currently, average earnings in the entirely rural county group are 68% of average earnings for the state, while average earnings in the town/rural group and the urban/town/rural mixed group are 76% and 79% respectively.

-Figure 14: Earnings per job shows an increasing gap between entirely urban counties and the rest of the state.
+Figure 14: Earnings per job shows a persistent gap between entirely urban counties and the rest of the state.
 Agricultural income can have a significant impact on entirely rural counties, which can be seen between 2008 and 2014.
 Data: Bureau of Economic Analysis, Regional Personal Income and Employment

-Earnings per job, 2018
+Earnings per job, 2019